arielgee/Sage-Like/.misc/tasks.md

 * redesign the descovery view
 * all over; set focus (outline) on label and not on checkboxs
 * syndication not working when it a local XML file.
 Duh?!
 Browser Security!!!
 Can't access user's local files unless selected by the user
+* disable (optional) Periodic feed check when sage-like sidebar is closed
+    * Do Background Feed Check When Sage-Like Sidebar is Closed
 ---

 #### Next